jlee400/jlee400.github.io/_posts/2025-04-15-worldtrade-soybean-beef-networkx.md

 <figure>
     <img src="/assets/In_degree.png" alt="Alt text" />
-    <figcaption>In degree of top 7 countries (1986 - 2023)</figcaption>
+    <figcaption>In the degree of the top 7 countries (1986 - 2023)</figcaption>
 </figure>

-In degree trends shows countries with their degree of **import**.
-This graph was introduced with the same way as out degree trend analysis.
-Top 7 countries the most powerful in import were: US, Taiwanese China, Japan, mainland China, Paraguay, Brazil, and Republic of Korea.
+In degree trends shows countries are shown with their degree of **import**.
+This graph was introduced in the same way as out out-degree trend analysis.
+The top 7 countries with the most powerful import were: US, Taiwanese China, Japan, mainland China, Paraguay, Brazil, and Republic of Korea.

-Regarding import degree, most of the countries shows increasing tendency with some noticeable trends.
-Most of the country, of course, experienced significant drop in their import activity during COVID-19.
+Regarding import degree, most of the countries show an increasing tendency with some noticeable trends.
+Most of the country, of course, experienced a significant drop in their import activity during COVID-19.
 However, mainland China recovered its import degree increased substantially in 2019.
-According to external new articles, mainland China increased their import rate to recover demand on their supplies due to the shut-down of factories during pandemic.
+According to external news articles, mainland China increased its import rate to recover demand for its supplies due to the shutdown of factories during the pandemic.

-Otherwise, Brazil has their increasing tendency on import degree in recent years, but not so stable.
+Otherwise, Brazil has their increasing tendency towards imports in recent years, but not so stable.

 ### Simple network of soybean and beef trade